 Attend as an Intact Team so that you can discuss what you heard immediately after each session.

 Join a Study Group of learners who are participating in the program at the same time you are.
-Don't know of anyone?
-Ask us about My Study Group available for registered program participants.

 Start experimenting with your learning.
 Meet someone new for coffee, change the way you respond, pay attention to what your colleagues do, ask for feedback.
 Just start practicing.